zeljkoobrenovic/grounded-architecture/_posts/2022-03-21-ai-operating-model.markdown

 In this chapter, I'll share how I use generative AI today: streamlining documentation, speeding up decision-making, improving design, supporting governance, fueling innovation, and even enhancing modeling.
 I'll keep it practical, grounded, and real—just as Grounded Architecture teaches us.

-In the [Appendix: Deep Dive: Generative AI Potential for IT Architecture](gen-ai-potential) you can find a more detailed overview of the potential of Generative AI for IT Architecture.
+In the [Generative AI Potential for IT Architecture](gen-ai-potential) section you can find a more detailed overview of the potential of Generative AI for IT Architecture.
 In this chapter, I want to share my practical experiences and insights on how to leverage AI effectively in our field.

 Let's dive in.